franzbu/EnhancedSpaces.spoon/README.md

 So I decided to develop an application that manages Spaces and windows in the way I've always wanted.
 One of the main goals has been to make managing Spaces and windows straightforward, intuitive, and efficient.

-EnhancedSpaces' features include switching and moving windows between mSpaces, using sticky windows, and automatically opening windows on pre-defined mSpaces in pre-defined sizes and positions.
+EnhancedSpaces' features include switching and moving windows between mSpaces, using sticky windows, and automatically opening windows on predefined mSpaces in predefined sizes and positions.
 Using EnhancedSpaces' window manager, you can resize and rearrange your windows with keyboard shortcuts or with your mouse or trackpad.

 Focus has also been given to making EnhancedSpaces enjoyable to use.
 So you can customize the EnhancedSpaces' menus to your needs, for example changing them to your preferred language, and set individual wallpapers for your mSpaces.